-Four dead in Paris gas blast amid lockdown for yellow-vest protests
+Two dead in Paris gas blast amid lockdown for yellow-vest protests

-PARIS (Reuters) - Four people died and nearly 50 were injured in a massive gas explosion that gutted the ground floor of a building in a central Paris shopping district on Saturday, authorities said.
+PARIS (Reuters) - Two firefighters died and nearly people 50 were injured in a massive gas explosion that gutted the ground floor of a building in a central Paris shopping district on Saturday, authorities said.

 The accident occurred with Paris under security lockdown for a ninth consecutive Saturday of “yellow vest” protests, with large parts of the French capital blocked off by riot police.

-Interior Minister Christophe Castaner told reporters that two civilians and two firefighters had died of their injuries from the gas blast.

-“As firemen were looking for a gas leak in the building, a dramatic explosion took place,” Castaner said, adding that one of the firemen had been buried under debris for several hours.
+“As firemen were looking for a gas leak in the building, a dramatic explosion took place,” Interior Minister Christophe Castaner said, adding that one of the firemen had been buried under debris for several hours.

-Ten people had serious but non-life threatening injuries while at least another 37 people had lighter injuries, he said.
+Castaner said on his Twitter feed that two firefighters had died, and that 10 people, including one firefighter, had serious injuries.
+Another 37 people had lighter injuries, he said.
+Earlier he had told reporters that two civilians had also died.

-As Castaner spoke, thousands of yellow vest protesters marched noisily but peacefully through the Grands Boulevards shopping district of northern Paris, just a few hundred meters (yards) from the location of the explosion.
+Just hours after the blast, thousands of yellow vest protesters marched noisily but peacefully through the Grands Boulevards shopping district of northern Paris, just a few hundred yards from the scene of the explosion.

 In recent years, France has suffered a string of deadly Islamist militant attacks in Paris, Nice, Marseille and elsewhere but authorities quickly ruled out foul play.